Jinja, Uganda: Economy

 Bidco International Oil Refining Company maintains a palm oil factory in the city.
 The palm oil fruits come from Bidco's 6500 ha plantation on Bugala Island in the Ssese Islands Archipelago, Kalangala District, in Lake Victoria.
 The factory in the islands crushes the fruit, and the crude palm oil is transported to Jinja for refining into edible oil and other products.

 Kiira Motors Corporation, also known as the Kiira EV Project, a locally based startup car company, expects to set up the first car manufacturing facility in Uganda, based in Jinja.
 The Kiira EV Project received 100 acre of land at the Jinja Industrial and Business Park.
 Production is expected to start in 2018.
 The government of Uganda will provide funding to the initial production and setting up of a factory for the project.

 Jinja city's strategic location at the source of River Nile with numerous power generating plants makes it ideal for industrialisation.

-TOURISM, Jinja city is considered to be the tourism hub of Africa with numerous adventure activities for tourists such as, kayaking, watching games, traditional dances, sailing, native fights and tag of wars, horse riding, experience night life, bike riding, village walks, visit the museum, water rafting, visit Busoga Kingdom palace, camping, visiting the beaches, hiking mountains, fishing, food tasting, tubing the Nile, bungee jumping, sun bathing, trekking, swimming, water skiing, visiting forests, windsurfing, cabling, canoeing, cycling, tour sugarcane plantations and factories, visit Jinja city Port Pier, visit the source of river Nile, visit Makwanzi, Busowoko and Itanda waterfalls.